 You should then check to make sure that everybody involved in the accident is ok.
 As a driver in the United States, it is your civilian responsibility do so.
 If there are injuries to any of the parties involved, you should call 911 or medical assistance immediately and try to aid that person as best you can.

 After ensuring that no one needs medical assistance, you should then call local Maryland police.
-The police will file a report which is helpful for insurance companies and a lawyer if you decide to contact one.
+The police will file a report which is helpful for insurance companies and your Baltimore personal injury lawyer if you decide to contact one.

 When and if police arrive at the scene of the accident, they have the right to ask for valid proof of insurance.
 If you do not have liability insurance, your license can again be suspended.
 Even worse, if you are not in compliance with insurance regulations, you can eventually lose your license for driving an uninsured vehicle.

 If the accident resulted in death or injury of a person, and a police report is not filed, it must be reported to the Maryland Vehicle Administration within 15 days.
 If you fail to do so, your license can again be suspended.

 Gather Information from Everyone